InfosecOTB/td-ai-threat-models/README.md

 ## Disclaimer

-These threat models are designed for educational and demonstration purposes.
-While they provide valuable insights into AI-enhanced threat modeling, they shouldn't be used as the sole basis for security decisions in production systems.
-Always conduct thorough security assessments tailored to your specific use cases and environments.
+These threat models are for educational purposes.
+They should not be used as the sole basis for security decisions in production systems.